aakar-007/CDQA_Haystack/README.md

 # haystack
-Haystack with ES + TFIdf
+Haystack with InMemoryDocumentStore + TFIdf      (Colab)

 Optimal combination for the best results of closed domain Question Answering.